Essential Tips for Preparing Your Dog for a Hike

 Packing for Your Dog

 Just like you, your dog will need plenty of supplies for the hike.
-It's essential to bring enough food and for your four-legged companion.
+It's essential to bring enough food and water for your four-legged companion.
 Calculate how much your dog normally eats and pack accordingly.
 It's always better to have a little extra food, in case the hike takes longer than anticipated.

 Consider using portable bowls to provide food and water for your dog during breaks.
 These collapsible bowls take up minimal space in your backpack and make it convenient to keep your dog hydrated and fed on the trail.
 Additionally, a water filter can be a useful item to ensure your dog has access to clean drinking water, especially if you'll be hiking in areas without easily accessible water sources.